 The Churchill Downs stormwater basin meeting was an online meeting.
 Together with the project engineer, the background, conceptual design, schedule, and construction activity were reviewed along with a question & answer session.

 "To improve drainage and reduce flooding, the construction of a stormwater detention pond has been proposed on the Eisenhower Park property, located in the southeast quadrant of the Scio Church Rd / I-94 overpass in Ann Arbor, MI.
 To accommodate this construction, a large portion of the wooded area in the park will need to cleared and the area will need to be regraded.
-The goal of this study is twofold. (i) To evaluate several pond configurations to determine how the proposed changes will affect acoustic environment. (ii) To explore the potential for future noise abatement.
+The goal of the Interim Noise Study is twofold. (i) To evaluate several pond configurations to determine how the proposed changes will affect acoustic environment. (ii) To explore the potential for future noise abatement.
 This report summarizes the data that has been collected and the preliminary analysis that has been completed in the course of the study."